shermanhuman/valueoptimizedsupport/README.md

 - Access to technical resources
 - Offer refunds or coupons at discretion
 ### Positivity
-- Celebrate wins: call out each others successes.
+- Celebrate wins: call out each others successes